 In cases of Seller’s incorporation of Boeing directed Changes related to problem report resolutions after ATC, each Party will bear its own costs if Seller implements the Change within the time frame directed by Boeing.
 Seller will bear all costs, including Boeing’s costs, related to the Boeing directed Change, if Seller cannot implement the Change within the time frame directed by Boeing.

-Changes required by Regulatory, Certification or Industry Standards.

-Notwithstanding anything to the contrary in this BSCA, Seller will pay all of Seller’s costs and Boeing’s costs for all Changes that are the result of (i) implementing regulatory or certification requirements or (ii) updating to or maintaining current industry standards.
+Boeing Directed Changes Prior to Airplane Type Certification.

+This Section 2.5 applies only to those Products specifically identified in Attachment 1.

+Each Party will bear its own costs for all Changes prior to the date of ATC where such Change:

+is required to meet baseline requirements;

+is required to make the Product certifiable;

+is required to meet system interface requirements;

+is required to achieve overall system functionality;

+is required to successfully complete Aircraft Flight Test;

+is an Aircraft Software change due to the problem report resolution process where such change is required to meet baseline functionality.

 Failure to Meet Milestone Events.

 Boeing will Setoff against Seller’s invoices for failure to meet development milestone events in accordance with Section 3 of Attachment 1 of this BSCA.